mkterhov/php-hackathon-2021/README.md

 {
     "name": "John Smith",
     "email": "johnsmith@email.com",
-    "programme_id": 7,
+    "programme_id": 1,
     "cnp": "6210415018286"
 }
+returns the created booking

 ```

 ##### Business rules
-Programme:
+**Programme**: \
-    store: check whether api-token is provided and if it is correct, validate the inputs given in the request, check if the room requested exists, check if between the datetimes given for the event the room specified is not occupied and then proceed to creating a new Programme.
+    *store*: check whether api-token is provided and if it is correct, validate the inputs given in the request, check if the room requested exists, check if between the datetimes given for the event the room specified is not occupied and then proceed to creating a new Programme. \
-    delete: delete the bookings associated. and then delete the Programme
+    *delete*: delete the bookings associated. and then delete the Programme \
-Booking:
+ **Booking**: \
-    store: validate the inputs given in the request, check if programme exists, check if user is signed up for the programme that the request tries to register, verify wheather there are any programmes that user has that overlap with current one, check for Programme capacity.
-If no errors save the new Booking
+    *store*: validate the inputs given in the request, check if programme exists, check if user is signed up for the programme that the request tries to register,      verify wheather there are any programmes that user has that overlap with current one, check for Programme capacity.
+If no errors save the new Booking\

 ##### Environment